apache/gravitino/docs/manage-tags-in-gravitino.md

 metadata objects.
 Tags are a way to categorize and organize metadata objects in Gravitino.

 This document briefly introduces how to use tags in Gravitino by both Gravitino Java client and REST APIs.
+If you want to know more about the tag system in Gravitino, please refer to the Javadoc and REST API documentation.

 Note that current tag system is a basic implementation, some advanced features will be added in the future versions.

 :::info
+1. Metadata objects are objects that are managed in Gravitino, such as `CATALOG`, `SCHEMA`, `TABLE`, `COLUMN`, `FILESET`, `TOPIC`, `COLUMN`, etc. A metadata object is combined by a `type` and a comma-separated `name`.
+For example, a `CATAGLOG` object has a name "catalog1" with type "CATALOG", a `SCHEMA` object has a name "catalog1.schema1" with type "SCHEMA", a `TABLE` object has a name "catalog1.schema1.table1" with type "TABLE".
-1. Currently, only `CATALOG`, `SCHEMA`, `TABLE`, `FILESET`, `TOPIC` objects can be tagged, tagging on `COLUMN` will be supported in the future.
+2. Currently, only `CATALOG`, `SCHEMA`, `TABLE`, `FILESET`, `TOPIC` objects can be tagged, tagging on `COLUMN` will be supported in the future.
-2. Tags in Gravitino is inheritable, so listing tags of a metadata object will also list the tags of its parent metadata objects.
+3. Tags in Gravitino is inheritable, so listing tags of a metadata object will also list the tags of its parent metadata objects.
 For example, listing tags of a `Table` will also list the tags of its parent `Schema` and `Catalog`.
+4. Same tag can be associated to both parent and child metadata objects.
+When you list the associated tags of a child metadata object, this tag will be included twice in the result list with different `inherited` values.
 :::

 ## Tag operations